Poplar is easily one of the easier hardwoods to work with when you are starting off as a woodcarver.

 That said, carving with poplar wood has some drawbacks and downsides.
-You need to be aware of those issues before you stock up, and there are a couple of other tips and tricks we share with you in the rest of this detailed guide to get the most of this material.
+You need to be aware of those issues before you stock up, and there are a couple of other tips and tricks we share with you in the rest of this detailed guide to get the most out of this material.

 Shall we get to it?